 The university listed Bonsu’s offense as “failure to comply with the direction of university officials.”
 His punishment: suspension until May 31, 2016—by which time R.M. was expected to graduate—and a permanent ban from living on campus.
 He was also required to get counseling to address his “decision-making.”

 Bonsu decided never to return to UMass.
 He applied to universities in other states, but was not accepted.
 He spent a year studying music at a community college, unable to pursue his engineering degree.
-Eventually, he was accepted into the engineering program at the University of Maryland, Baltimore County, for the fall semester of 2016, a year and a half after he had left UMass.
+Eventually he was accepted into the engineering program at the University of Maryland at Baltimore County, for the fall semester of 2016, a year and a half after he had left UMass.
 He is on track to finally graduate from college in the fall of 2018.
 UMass denied Bonsu’s allegations against it and otherwise declined to comment.
 Last September, his lawsuit against the university was settled for undisclosed terms.

-On too many campuses, a new attitude about due process—and the right to be presumed innocent until proved guilty—has taken hold, one that echoes the infamous logic of Edwin Meese, who served in the Reagan administration as attorney general, in his argument against the Miranda warning.
+On too many campuses, a new attitude about due process—and the right to be presumed innocent until proved guilty—has taken hold, one that echoes the infamous logic of Edwin Meese, who served in Ronald Reagan’s administration as attorney general, in his argument against the Miranda warning.
 “The thing is,” Meese said, “you don’t have many suspects who are innocent of a crime.
 That’s contradictory.
 If a person is innocent of a crime, then he is not a suspect.”

 There is no doubt that until recently, many women’s claims of sexual assault were reflexively and widely disregarded—or that many still are in some quarters.
 (One need look no further than the many derogatory responses received by the women who came forward last year to accuse then-candidate Donald Trump of sexual violations.)
 Action to redress that problem was—and is—fully warranted.
 But many of the remedies that have been pushed on campus in recent years are unjust to men, infantilize women, and ultimately undermine the legitimacy of the fight against sexual violence.